tredontho/purescript-book/text/chapter11.md

 runState  :: forall s a.
 State s a -> s -> Tuple a s
 ```

-Each of these functions takes an initial state of type `s` and a computation of type `State s a`. `evalState` only returns the return value, `execState` only returns the final state, and `runState` returns both, expressed as a value of type `Tuple a s`.
+Each function takes an initial state of type `s` and a computation of type `State s a`. `evalState` only returns the return value, `execState` only returns the final state, and `runState` returns both, expressed as a value of type `Tuple a s`.

 Given the `sumArray` function above, we could use `execState` in PSCi to sum the numbers in several arrays as follows: